BorjaEst/enn/README.md

 ### Improvement ideas
 In progress:
 -Momentum, not well implemented on enn, review.
 This helps a lot when not using batch normalisation.
--He initialisation using truncated normal Gaussian distribution, with Xavier algorithm.

 Erlang performance:
-- Replace the usage of keylists by maps on Cortex and neuron modules.
 - Use binary for long messages to speedup communications.

 Speed-up training: